abdulbadii/rename_batch_emulated_PCRE/README.md

 - ren [mv options..]
 SOURCE DEST
    literal rename operation by mv command
  -ren -h or --help
-    help explaining the options i.e. mv options
+    help explaining all the options, mv options and few additional options

 - ren [mv option..]
 'SOURCE  ;;DEST'

 or

 - copy [cp option..]
 'SOURCE  ;;DEST'
-if 'ren' function was duplicated and changed its name to 'copy'
+if 'ren' function was duplicated and given name 'copy'

 Rename GNU-extended regex pattern SOURCE to become DEST which may backrefer to any captured group in the SOURCE
 Note the doubled semicolon (;;) as the start of destination field and the enclosure by pair of either ' ' or " "